RowBlackGhost005/Module3_AWS_CodePipeline_Assigment/README.md

 Then go to `Roles` and look for the automatic role generated for the Code Build, it should be called something like `codebuild-HTML-CI-CD-service-role`, then click on it.

-Once in is settings go to to `Add Permissions` then `Attach Policies`
+Once in is settings go to to `Add Permissions` then `Attach Policies`.

+Here look for the policy we just created, check it and click on `save`